 When considering a romantic San Francisco restaurant, is Empress by Boon on your list of choices?
 If not, then maybe it should, and maybe even at the top of your list.
 After all, none other than the 2022 California Michelin Guide lists this Chinatown restaurant among the Bay Area’s most romantic restaurants.
-What’s more, that same Michelin Guide also includes it among the Best Chinese Restaurants in San Francisco.
-With all this in mind, it shouldn’t come as a surprise that Empress by Boon is led by its namesake Michelin starred chef Ho Chee Boon.
+Moreover, that same Michelin Guide also includes it among the Best Chinese Restaurants in San Francisco.
+With all this in mind, it shouldn’t be surprising that Empress by Boon is led by its namesake Michelin-starred chef, Ho Chee Boon.
 To that end, it may be time for you to look at this restaurant a bit closer.

 About Empress by Boon